 Died May 29, 1944

 Kenneth Bell was born in 1916 in Gleichen, Alta.
 He received his early schooling in a one-room school and came to Mount Royal College at the age of 12.
 In 1929, he returned home to work on the family farm.
 Bell was a strong athlete.
 He played hockey in the winter and, after he enlisted in 1943, Bell became a star pitcher for the fastball team at training camp in Manitoba.
 During the war, he served as a gunner with the 2nd Field Regiment of the Royal Canadian Artillery.
 Gunner Bell was killed in 1944 at the age of 28 at the Battle of Ortona, Italy.
 He is buried at the Cassino War Cemetery in Italy.

 Sergeant Frederick Ernest Boalch

 Died Feb.
 12, 1945

-Frederick Ernst Boalch attended Mount Royal College where he kept his fellow students entertained with his band, performing at the February Hockey Club dance.
+Frederick Boalch was born in 1924, the son of E.H.
+Boalch, who was employed with the CPR in Calgary.
+In 1943, Boalch attended Mount Royal College, where he kept his fellow students entertained with his band, performing at the February Hockey Club dance.
 According to the Varshicom Yearbook, Freddie’s pastime was “his own lit’ orchestra” and not surprisingly his ambition was “to become a great band leader.”
-Sergeant Boalch left Mount Royal to join the Royal Canadian Air Force and died on his twenty-first birthday, Feb.
+Sergeant Boalch left Mount Royal to join the Royal Canadian Air Force and died near the end of the war on his 21st birthday, Feb.
 12, 1945.
 Boalch is buried at the Ottawa Memorial in Ontario.